Eic Tartu Logo Background 2

 The 2026 New Phytologist Editor-in-Chief symposium will celebrate this work, bringing together researchers whose studies draw on collections in all their forms.
 We warmly invite contributions and participation in this one-day symposium in Tartu, Estonia.

-The New Phytologist Editor-in-Chief symposia aim to provide an annual forum for researchers to share their work on all topics across the broad scope of New Phytologist.
-Please direct any enquiries to Sam Smyth, np-symposia@lancaster.ac.uk.
+The New Phytologist Editor-in-Chief Symposia aim to provide an annual forum for researchers to share their work across the full breadth of topics within the scope of New Phytologist.
+For any enquiries, please contact Sam Smyth at np-events@lancaster.ac.uk